 These Honey Glazed Apricot Mini Pies capture the essence of summer in every bite!
 These mini pies feature a flaky and buttery crust that cradles a luscious filling of juicy apricots coated in a sticky honey glaze.
 The combination of the natural tartness of the apricots with the delicate sweetness of the honey creates a harmonious balance of flavors, making these a must bake while apricots are in season this summer!

-If you're looking for more summer pie recipes, check out my Blueberry Almond Galette, Honey Lemon Apple Pie, or my Berry Pie.
+If you're looking for more summer pie recipes, check out my Blueberry Almond Galette, Honey Lemon Apple Pie, or Mixed Berry Hand Pies with Glaze.

 Why You'll Love This Recipe

-Every bite of these Honey Glazed Apricot Mini Pies offers a burst of fruity goodness, complemented by the irresistible golden crust because it's brushed with honey.
-The honey pie wash is a naturally eggless way to ensure a very golden and sweet pie crust, which is my favorite way to enjoy pie crust!
-These adorable mini pies are perfect for serving at backyard barbecues or just to make for yourself.
+Perfectly Sweet: Every bite of these Honey Glazed Apricot Mini Pies offers a burst of fruity goodness, complemented by the irresistible golden crust because it's brushed with honey.
+The honey pie wash is a naturally eggless way to ensure a very golden brown and sweet pie crust, which is my favorite way to enjoy pie crust!
+This Apricot Galette recipe makes cute little mini pies that are perfect for serving at backyard barbecues or just to make for yourself.
 These Honey Glazed Mini Apricot Pies are a delightful way to savor the flavors of the season!

 Cairnspring Mills Organic All Purpose Flour (use code MIMIORGANIC15 for 15% off your order!)